thejagadeesh/Cyclistic-bike-share-analysis/README.md

 7	Saturday	472987
 ```

--- Calculate the total number of visits to each station for members and casual riders
+-- Create a table to store the count of rides taken by members from each start station.
 ```sql
 CREATE TABLE divvy_tripdata.start_station_count_members AS SELECT start_station_name AS station_name,